nationalarchives/dr2-custodial-copy/README.md

                 * Compare the calculated checksum with the one in the OCFL repository.
                     * If they are the same, do nothing.
                     * If they are different, add the metadata object to the list of "changed" files
-* Once the list of all "missing" and "changed" files are generated, stream them from Preservica to a tmp directory
+* Once the list of all "missing" and "changed" files are generated, stream them from Preservica if it is a bitstream to a tmp directory or if it's a metadata update, convert the XML to a String and save it to a tmp directory
     * For "missing" files:
         * Call `createObjects` on the OCFL repository in order to:
             * insert a new object into the `destinationPath` provided